Rules and Regulations

 3.12 Delaware Freedom of Information Act

-4.2.
-Each person desiring to obtain a license from the agency as a technology provider shall submit a license application on a form specified and supplied by the agency.
-Any person or entity who proposes to contract with a sports lottery agent or the Lottery for the provision of goods or services related to sports lottery operations, must obtain a technology provider license pursuant to these Sports Lottery Regulations.
+4.2 Each person desiring to obtain a license from the agency as a technology provider shall submit a license application on a form specified and supplied by the agency.
+Any person or entity who proposes to contract with a sports lottery agent or the agency for the provision of goods or services related to sports lottery operations must obtain a technology provider license pursuant to these Sports Lottery Regulations.
 The license application shall, among other things:

 4.2.1 Give notice that the applicant will be required to submit to a background investigation, the cost of which must be borne by the applicant.